marchelbling/marc.helbling.fr/content/post/2018-08-17-local-citus.md

   SELECT run_command_on_workers('CREATE DATABASE citus WITH OWNER=citus');
 EOQ
 ```
+Alternatively, we could execute the same command by connecting on all the nodes successively.

-As extensions are installed per database, we should now install the desired extensions (including the `citus` one) for the `citus` database:
+As extensions are installed per database, we should now install the desired extensions (including the `citus` one) for our freshly created database:
 ```bash
 psql postgres://postgres@localhost:5432/citus?sslmode=disable <<EOQ
   CREATE EXTENSION IF NOT EXISTS "citus";